Republicans signal no quick moves on guns despite Trump push

 But Rubio - who has been under pressure from student activists - backed away from a proposal to change age limits for guns, saying the issue did not have enough support in Congress to pass.

-Reporting by Richard Cowan, Roberta Rampton, Susan Cornwell; additional reporting by Doina Chiacu, Jeff Mason, Susan Heavey, Eric Walsh; writing by Roberta Rampton; editing by Kevin Drawbaugh and Jonathan Oatis
+Reporting by Richard Cowan, Roberta Rampton, Susan Cornwell; Additional reporting by Doina Chiacu, Jeff Mason, Susan Heavey, Eric Walsh; writing by Roberta Rampton; Editing by Kevin Drawbaugh, Jonathan Oatis and Daniel Wallis